microsoft/MSLab/Scenarios/S2D and Disaster recovery/readme.md

 ![](/Scenarios/S2D%20and%20Disaster%20recovery/Screenshots/NewOS_in_s2d_nodes.png)

 Lets make this interesting.
-Because some Donkey mixed all disks lets reconnect it randomly to VMs :D
+Because some Donkey mixed all disks lets reconnect it randomly to VMs :D.

+Note: this is not good idea as to keep fault domain resiliency you must keep disks in same fault domains (nodes).
+Mixing just demonstrates, that data will be still readable.

 ```PowerShell
 #run from host to mix Disks